kirkbushell/eloquence/README.md

 deleted, the count cache observer will update the appropriate user's count cache for their posts.
 In this case, it would update posts_count on the user model.

-The example above uses the following conventions:
+The example above uses the following standard conventions:

 * post_count is a defined field on the User model table
 * user_id is the field representing the foreign key on the post model